-It’s so easy to shop and buy from the giant retailer that users need willpower and savvy to avoid overspending.
+It’s so easy to shop at the giant retailer that users need willpower and savvy to avoid overspending.
 Understanding some of Amazon’s ingenious marketing tactics also can help you make conscious choices rather than automatically succumbing to the site’s subtle signals to buy.

 Let’s look at some of the ways Amazon makes online shopping even more mesmerizing.

 1. Amazon rewards credit cards

 A card this rewarding makes it easier to justify spending — especially at Amazon and subsidiary Whole Foods Market, where cardholders earn the most cash back.
 But there are ways to sweeten your Amazon savings without an Amazon credit card.
 For example, the Honey browser extension automatically compares the prices of various sellers on Amazon to ensure you get the best possible price for an item.

 2. Amazon Prime

 Perhaps the most alluring features of Prime membership are free:

 Not that you need to join Prime to enjoy benefits like these.
-There are also many ways to stream popular videos free of charge.
-If you are resourceful, you can find free shipping, too.
+There are also many ways to stream popular programs free of charge.
+If you are resourceful, you can find free shipping too.
 To learn about these, read:

 3. Lightning Deals

 Another way Amazon makes shopping immersive is through limited-time promotions like Lightning Deals.
-You may see these and other promotions offered on Amazon’s Today's Deals page or elsewhere throughout the site.
+You may see these and other discounts offered on Amazon’s Today's Deals page or elsewhere throughout the site.

 Each Lightning Deal price is available for a limited number of items and is good for a brief time.
 A timer shows how long you have to make the purchase before your deal expires.

-If you see something you want to buy later, you can save it to a list.
+If you see something on Amazon you want to buy later, you can save it to a list.

 You can create numerous lists.
 Make one your shopping list.
 Make another a wish list and share it with family or friends so that when your birthday rolls around, they’ll know exactly what you are hoping for.